Atmosphere-NX/Atmosphere/docs/components/fusee/BCT.md

 The boot splashscreen must be a BMP file, it must be 720x1280 (1280x720 rotated 90 degrees left/counterclockwise/anti-clockwise) resolution, and be in 32-bit ARGB format.
 You can use image editing software such as GIMP or Photoshop to export the image in this format.

 ## Configuring "nogc" Protection
 Nogc is a feature provided by fusée-secondary which disables the Nintendo Switch's Game Card reader.
 Its purpose is to prevent the reader from being updated when the console has been updated without burning fuses from a firmware lower than 4.0.0, to a newer firmware that is at least 4.0.0 or higher.
-By default, Atmosphere will protect the Game Card reader automatically, but you are free to change it.
+By default, Atmosphère will protect the Game Card reader automatically, but you are free to change it.

 To change its functionality, add the following line to the `stratosphere` section and change the value of `X` according to the following list.
 ```
 nogc = X
 ```
 ```
-1 = force-enable nogc, so Atmosphere will always disable the Game Card reader.
+1 = force-enable nogc, so Atmosphère will always disable the Game Card reader.
-0 = force-disable nogc, so Atmosphere will always enable the Game Card reader.
+0 = force-disable nogc, so Atmosphère will always enable the Game Card reader.
 ```